benpolinsky/bp_custom_fields/README.md

 Top priority (from el's site)

-- allow fields to figure out their group if they are a child.

-- wysiwyg editor has a max height and does not scroll.
-- fill out crud for active resources
 - helper for displaying abstract pages in admin nav
 - still wondering about that carrierwave bug...